apify/actor-mastra-mcp-agent/README.md

 ## 🔄 How it works

 1. 📥 **Input**
-   - Query (e.g., "Analyze posts from @openai and summarize AI trends")
+   - Prompt (e.g., "Analyze posts from @openai and summarize AI trends")
+   - Agent name (e.g., "Helpful Assistant Agent") - name for the agent
+   - Agent instructions (e.g., "You are a helpful assistant...") - description of the agent's role, who the agent is and what it does
    - Model selection (`gpt-4o` or `gpt-4o-mini`)
-   - Actors included (e.g., `["clockworks/free-tiktok-scraper"]`) - list of Apify Actors to be served by the MCP server outside of the default list
+   - Actors (e.g., `["clockworks/free-tiktok-scraper"]`) - list of Apify Actors to be served by the MCP server for the agent

 2. 🤖 **Processing with Mastra**
-   - Initializes a `Helpful Assistant Agent` using the mastra.ai framework.
+   - Initializes the agent using the mastra.ai framework.
    - Connects to the Apify MCP Server via Server-Sent Events (SSE).
    - Fetches available tools (e.g., TikTok scrapers, web browsers) dynamically.
-   - Executes the query, leveraging MCP tools as needed.
+   - Executes the prompt, leveraging MCP tools as needed.

 3. 📤 **Output**
    - Returns the agent’s response as text.
-   - Stores results in an Apify dataset with the query and response.
+   - Stores results in an Apify dataset with the prompt and response.

 ### 💰 Pricing